Structurally balanced growing network as randomized P\'olya urn process: Mean sizes of evolving factions

 Thus, the expected faction size grows as

 (see Fig. \ref{fig:m}) and the expected difference in faction sizes is given by:

 where $\Delta m(t_0)=|m_+(t_0)-m_-(t_0)|$ is the initial difference in faction sizes.

-Another way of estimating the faction mean sizes exploits the connection between the presented stochastic process and the P\'olya process.
-The standard P\'olya process, in which the ball drawn from the urn determines the color of the newly added ball, has been generalized in various ways.
-A particularly relevant generalization for our work is described as follows \cite{janson_functional_2004}.
+Another way to estimate the mean sizes of factions exploits the connection between the presented stochastic process and the P\'olya urn model.
+In the standard P\'olya process the color of the ball drawn from the urn determines the color of the newly added ball.
+This classical model has been generalized in various ways.
+One particularly relevant generalization is described as follows \cite{janson_functional_2004}.
 After selecting a ball of color $i$, a set of additional balls $[c_1^i, c_2^i]$ is returned to the urn, where $c_j^i$ denotes the number of balls of color $j$ added in response to drawing the color $i$.
 In \cite{janson_functional_2004}, the numbers $c_j^i$ are integers sampled from a given distribution.
 We instead assume abstractly a continuous (\textit{fractional}) growth version of the process, in which at each step, \textit{fractional} numbers of balls (nodes), $p$ and $1-p$, are added to the respective factions.
-We refer to this as the \textit{fractional growth process}.
-Under this assumption, with a single node initially, the expected mean faction sizes evolve as (see SM, sec.III for details):
+We refer to this variant as the \textit{fractional growth process}.
+The process corresponds to the P\'olya process when the distribution of $c_j^i$ takes two possible values, either $c_j^i=0$ or $c_j^i=1$, with mean equal to $p$.
+Under this assumption, with a single node initially, the expected mean faction sizes evolve as (see SM, Sec.
+III for details):

 where $\Gamma$ is the gamma function.

 This second estimate of the mean faction size better approximates mid-term and long-term behavior compared to the rate equation.
 Fig. \ref{fig:mean_size} illustrates this comparison by showing the normalized mean ($\left< {m}_{+}\right >/t$, computed using Eq. \eqref{eq:-m-pm-polya}, Eq.(\eqref{eq: m(t)}, and the exact mean obtained from the master equation \eqref{eq:meq} (derived in the following section).
 For anti-bias values of $p$, i.e., when $p<0.5$, the mean rapidly converges to $0.5$, whereas for larger $p$, it approaches this value asymptotically.
 The rate equation aligns with the master equation at short timescales, whereas the fractional growth P\'olya process better approximates long-term behavior.
 It is worth noting, however, that Eq. (\ref{eq: m(t)}) gives a general solution for any initial distribution of nodes (see SM, Fig. S5) , while Eq. (\ref{eq:-m-pm-polya}) applies specifically to the case of a single initial node.